Questions and answers on Advance Healthcare Directives

 Is there an official Advanced Healthcare Directive form?

 The Irish Hospice Foundation’s Think Ahead form allows you to specifically document an Advance Healthcare Directive.
+If you would like to order your own copy click here.

 But you can write your Advance Healthcare Directive on any piece of paper and as long as it is signed, dated and witnessed by two people it is valid.
 Both witnesses need to be over 18 and at least one of them must not be a member of your family and preferably should not be your attorney or your designated healthcare representative.
 If you don’t want to write it down you can make a voice or video recording of your Advanced Healthcare Directive.